stamat/poops/README.md

 The `$schema` key itself is inert — Poops reads it, recognises it, and does nothing with it.
 The URL is your editor's business: the startup check reads the copy inside `node_modules/poops`, so pointing `$schema` at the hosted file, at a stale one, or leaving it out changes nothing about what the CLI says.
 Nothing is added to what Poops installs into your project either way.

 **Blocks belonging to another package.** `poops.json` is shared: [septic](https://github.com/stamat/septic) reads a `septic` block out of the same file, and Poops has no business calling that a mistake.
 So an unknown top-level key is accepted in silence when a package by that name is in your `dependencies`, `devDependencies`, `peerDependencies` or `optionalDependencies` — declared is enough, and Poops never loads it.
-Nothing by that name declared, and the key is warned about as before, which is what catches the typo.
+A key can also arrive one step removed — [laxative](https://github.com/stamat/laxative) brings septic, so your package.json says `laxative` and never `septic` — and for that a direct dependency vouches for the key in its own manifest: `"poops": { "companionKeys": ["septic"] }`.
+Only direct dependencies are read, one directory deep.
+Nothing declared and nothing vouched, and the key is warned about as before, which is what catches the typo.

 Your editor cannot see your `node_modules`, so the schema cannot make that distinction.
 It allows an **object** under any name it does not know and rejects everything else: `"stlyes": [ … ]` is still flagged, `"srve": { … }` is not.
 That is the price of one shared config file, and the CLI still catches what the editor lets through.